fetchai/agents-aea/docs/http-connection-and-skill.md

         """
 ```

-Moreover, add a `dialogues.py` file with the following codeL
+Moreover, add a `dialogues.py` file with the following code:
 ``` python
 from typing import Any